browserengineering/book/book/accessibility.md

 black background.
 This is not too hard to fix, and there is an exercise at the end of this chapter about it.

-Contrast is one key part of the [Web Content Accessibility Guidelines][wcag], a standard set of recommendations to page authors on how to ensure accessibility.
+Contrast is one part of the [Web Content Accessibility Guidelines][wcag], a standard set of recommendations to page authors on how to ensure accessibility.
 The browser can do a lot, but ultimately things like [good contrast][contrast] between colors is something that page authors also